In the news

 1 Providing, primarily through semiannual dinner events, an opportunity for a social gathering and reunion for persons who grew up on the West Side of Chicago between approximately 1930 to 1960.
 The word “Vest” used instead of “West” is intended as an homage to the mostly immigrant Jewish parents of our members, currently numbering over 500.

 Our semiannual dinner was scheduled to be held on Monday May 18, 2020 at Chateau Ritz, 9100 N. Milwaukee Av., Niles, Illinois.
 However due to the coronavirus pandemic, the dinner was cancelled.
-The next dinner will be scheduled as conditions permit.
+The next dinner will be scheduled as conditions permit hopefully in 2022.
 The most recent dinner (attended by over 250 people) was held on October 14, 2019 and featured a presentation by David Goldenberg, Midwest Regional Director of ADL.

-2. Sponsoring ambulances through AFMDA, the American Friends of Magen David Adom (the Israeli Red Cross).
-At the October 2019 dinner we presented our 14th such ambulance (each costing $100,000) in memory of one of our founding members, Jack Esses.
+2 Sponsoring ambulances through AFMDA, the American Friends of Magen David Adom (the Israeli Red Cross).
+In May 2021 our 15th ambulance (each costing $ $100,000) was presented in memory of one of our founding members, Billy Woloshin.
+The presentation was made at a special ceremony at Billy’s residence at Mission Hills in Northbrook.

 In 2013, our 9th ambulance which was dedicated to the victims of the Sandy Hook massacre was presented at a special ceremony in Newtown CT attended by GVS Board members Herb Kanter and Art Farber.

-We need your help in order to continue to fund these significant acquisitions including a 15th ambulance which has been authorized.
+We need your help in order to continue to fund these significant acquisitions including a 16th ambulance which is in the planni8ng stage..
 Please send your tax deductible checks to either GVS or AFMDA (both 501 (c) (3) organizations) to AFMDA at 3175 Commercial Av . #101 Northbrook IL 60062.

 Or you can make a secure credit card donation to GVS through PayPal by clicking the “Donate” link at the top of this page.